apache/mxnet-site/versions/0.12.1/_sources/faq/bucketing.md.txt

 However, this implementation approach results in slow processing.
 This approach works with variable length sequences.
 For more complicated models (e.g., translation that uses a sequence-to-sequence model), explicitly unrolling is the easiest way.
 In this example, we introduce the MXNet APIs that allows us to implement bucketing.

-## Variable-length Sequence Training for PTB
+## Variable-length Sequence Training for Sherlock Holmes

-We use the [PennTreeBank language model example](https://github.com/dmlc/mxnet/tree/master/example/rnn) for this example.
+We use the [Sherlock Holmes language model example](https://github.com/dmlc/mxnet/tree/master/example/rnn) for this example.
 If you are not familiar with this example, see [this tutorial (in Julia)](http://dmlc.ml/mxnet/2015/11/15/char-lstm-in-julia.html) first.

 In this example, we use a simple architecture consisting of a word-embedding layer